Comparing CMS vs. website builders for small business

-CMS vs. website builder comparison
+CMS vs. site builder comparison

 CMS websites almost inevitably have a fairly steep learning curve.
 All allow you to create a fairly nice basic site with little trouble.
 But, as soon as you want to customize the site in any way, you will need some technical skills, or to hire a developer.

-Website builders specialize in being able to provide highly customizable Web solutions without needing any technical skills.
+Online website designers specialize in being able to provide highly customizable Web solutions without needing any technical skills.
 Web design is handled using a drag and drop interface that doesn't require direct manipulation of HTML and CSS files.

-Website builders can have fully operational websites up and running very quickly.
+Online site design tools can have fully operational websites up and running very quickly.

-CMS websites, for anyone with skills and experience, are extremely flexible and customizable and can be adapted to suit almost any business requirement.
+CMS websites, for anyone with skills and experience, are extremely flexible and customizable and can be adapted to suit almost any requirement.
 Website builders are less flexible.

 CMS websites are free, but you still have to pay a monthly hosting charge, or a domain charge, and it is likely that you will end up paying for themes, development, design or plug in modules at some stage down the line.

-Website builders charge a set monthly rate depending on your requirements.
+Hosted website design solutions charge a set monthly rate depending on your requirements.
 This cost includes the cost of hosting, upgrades and additional development.

 CMS websites need to be updated manually.
 Often new developments are slower because they rely on community contributions.